Mathematics and Statistics Advising Guide

 If you want to major or double-major in math and statistics, you should start with the introductory courses: in math it is Calculus I (which is MA 125); in statistics it is either Statistical Reasoning and Applications (which is ST 210) or Applied Probability and Statistics (which is ST 315).

 Note that not all students are ready for Calculus I. Some students have to take a PreCalculus course or even a more basic course first, depending on their mathematical background.
 We make use of students’ ACT or SAT scores to determine what course to place a student into.
 We also offer a Math Placement exam to allow for exceptions.
-More information about how this works can be found at this departmental page.
+More information about how this works can be found at Math's departmental page.

 After Calculus I, a math and statistics major will need to take Calculus II, Multivariable Calculus, Linear Algebra, Differential Equations, Regression, and so on.
 Details on the formal requirements of the major can be found on the University Bulletin.